tiagojorgep/web-push-notification/README.md

 }
 ```

-Build the project whti opption --prod (push with service worker works just in production mode)
+Build the project with opption --prod (push with service worker works just in production mode)

 ```bash
 $ ng build --prod